-Observations to Make for Topic #1
+Observations to Make for Topic #2

-Where to Make Your Observations: The best place to make each observation is in a large open area (a sports field or large parking lot, for example).

-Required Number of Observations: You must observe the moon on at least 20 different dates.
-On 10 of these days, you will observe the moon twice on its journey across the sky.
-At least 7 of these observations must be made during the waning phases of the moon.
-BEGIN YOUR OBSERVATIONS IMMEDIATELY.
+- Where to Make Your Observations: The best place to make each observation is in a large open area (a sports field or large parking lot, for example). - Required Number of Observations: You must observe the moon on at least 20 different dates.
+At least 7 of your observation dates must be made during the waning phases of the moon.3 BEGIN YOUR OBSERVATIONS IMMEDIATELY.
 If you have trouble at first, keep trying; it gets easier.